Next: , Previous: Overview, Up: Top

 If the actor does not have a valid allocation, this function will return the actor's natural width, that is the preferred width of the actor.

-If you care whether you get the preferred width or the width that has been assigned to the actor, you should probably call a different function like clutter-actor-get-allocation-coords to retrieve the allocated size or clutter-actor-get-preferred-width to retrieve the preferred width.
+If you care whether you get the preferred width or the width that has been assigned to the actor, you should probably call a different function like clutter-actor-get-allocation-box to retrieve the allocated size or clutter-actor-get-preferred-width to retrieve the preferred width.

 If an actor has a fixed width, for instance a width that has been assigned using clutter-actor-set-width, the width returned will be the same value.